Incompatibility of optimized protection of entanglement and teleportation fdelity in the presence of decoherence: Introduction

 \section{Introduction}

-Nonlocal quantum correlation forms the fundamental resource of different information processing tasks~\cite{Book_NC}.
-For example, entanglement~\cite{Ent_rev} is the fundamental resource of quantum teleportation~\cite{BBCJP_93,BPMEWZ_97, DBMHP_98, MRTZG_03, Ren_al_17}, where the unknown state of a quantum system has been transferred at a distant location with the help of local operation and communication of 2 classical bits without sending the system.
-Interestingly, The efficiency of teleportation, i.e., the fidelity of the teleported state with respect to the given unknown state can be achieved (on average) upto $2/3$ with the help of shared classical correlation\cite{PW_91, MP_95}.
-Shared nonlocal quantum correlation, e.g., entanglement is necessary to achieve teleportation fidelity in the non-classical region, i.e., greater than $2/3$.
-The teleportation fidelity (TF) takes the maximum value of $1$ for the shared maximally entangled state.
+Quantum teleportation (QT)~\cite{BBCJP_93,BPMEWZ_97, DBMHP_98, MRTZG_03, Ren_al_17} is an information processing task where the sender, say, Alice would like to communicate an unknown quantum state to a receiver, Bob located at a distant position without physically sending the quantum system.
+It has been shown that quantum correlation plays a significant role in different information processing tasks than classical correlation~\cite{Book_NC}.
+In the case of QT, entanglement~\cite{Ent_rev} provides the efficiency of QT (measured by the fidelity of the teleported state with the given unknown state) higher than $2/3$, which is the upper bound of the teleportation fidelity (TF) obtained using classical correlation\cite{PW_91, MP_95}.
+In other words, entanglement becomes necessary to obtain TF in the non-classical region, i.e., higher than $2/3$.
+By sharing a maximally entangled state, Alice can perform QT with fidelity of unity by communicating $2$-cbits (classical bits) to Bob.

-The maximum TF obtained using an entangled state can be quantified by its fully entangled fraction (FEF)~\cite{HHH_99}, and it is also a function of concurrence~\cite{Wootters_98}, a measure of entanglement~\cite{Horodecki_99, AFY_02, VV_02, AMRGN_10}.
-The TF becomes non-classical when concurrence is non-vanishing, and FEF is larger than $1/2$.
-TF increases (decreases) with larger (smaller) values of concurrence and FEF.
-For example, in the presence of decoherence, the entanglement decreases gradually with the strength of the decoherence parameter~\cite{YE_09, SMAHWRD_08, CCAA_12, AMHSWRD_07, PCHLMK_19}.
-As a result, TF also decreases over the strength of decoherence~\cite{OLL_02, PCPS_07, PM_13}.
-Note that under certain circumstances, entanglement can be generated or increased when the associated systems collectively interact with a common environment~\cite{PH_02, DB_02, KLAK_02}.
-Similarly, decoherence can enhance the TF from classical region to non-classical region~\cite{BHHH_00, Bandyopadhyay_02} without increasing entanglement.
+Recent developments include the increment of distance of QT~\cite{MRTZG_03, JY_12, XSM_12, Ren_al_17}.
+Earth-to-satellite QT~\cite{Ren_al_17} opens the feasibility of global quantum communication.
+The efficiency of long-distance QT is lower than unity; e.g., the average TF achieved in earth-to-satellite QT is $0.80 \pm 0.01$ ~\cite{Ren_al_17}.
+The decrement of fidelity occurs due to the effect of decoherence.
+In the presence of decoherence, the quantum correlation, e.g., entanglement, decreases gradually with the strength of interaction between quantum systems and the environment~\cite{YE_09, SMAHWRD_08, CCAA_12, AMHSWRD_07, PCHLMK_19}.
+As a result, TF also decreases when the strength of decoherence increases~\cite{OLL_02, PCPS_07, PM_13}.
+Note that entanglement can be generated under certain circumstances when systems collectively interact with the common environment~\cite{PH_02, DB_02, KLAK_02}.
+It has been shown that decoherence can activate TF, i.e., enhancement of TF from classical region to non-classical region without increment of entanglement~\cite{BHHH_00, Bandyopadhyay_02,NDDA_18, QTYW_14}.